bcgov/data-publication/pages/metadata_providers_guide.md

 + The Broader Public Sector (BPS) may publish metadata records and data to the Catalogue but for Open Data do require their own licence.
 To do so contact data@gov.bc.ca to start the discussion and see [how to create an Open Government Licence](#Creating-an-Open-Government_Licence).

 + As a Steward on behalf of another organization to become a provider, authorization is requried from the custodian of the Branch or Division.

-## HOW TO REQUEST A GROUP
-Groups are intended for a listing of like datasets for a specific purpose that can be across multiple organizations.
-+ These are not intended to replace a full listing of records for an sub-organization.
-+ Groups by default are public but a request them to be visible to IDIR only can be made.

-To create a group, the following information is required and can be sent to the Catalogue team at [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).

-**Requirements:**
-+ Group Name:
-+ Group Description:
-+ URL: _for more information_
-+ Image: _either a file or url_
-+ Members: _list of IDIRs who will maintain the Group_
-+ Group visibility: Public or IDIR

-## HOW TO GET AN ORGANIZATION ADDED OR RENAMED
-Orginizations change names frequently and thus need continual maintenance.

-If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to the Catalogue team at [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).

-+ Old name
-+ New name
-+ List of data providers
-	+ Whenever an update to an sub-organization we ask that the members and contacts list be reviewed.
-	+ We can provide this.

 ## WHICH LICENCE TO USE